DanialArab/Geospatial_Data_Science/My GIS Projects/2. Exploratory Data Analysis on US Wildfires/README.md

 |   CA|2004.000000000000...|152.0000000000000...|152.0000000000000...|  Debris Burning|-120.404444440000...|38.93305556000000...|0.250000000000000000|              A|
 |   CA|2004.000000000000...|180.0000000000000...|185.0000000000000...|       Lightning|-120.735555560000...|38.98416667000000...|0.100000000000000000|              A|

-+ The cause of the US wildfire is classified as 13 classes:
++ The cause of the US wildfires is classified into 13 classes:

 | **STAT_CAUSE_DESCR**|**STAT_CAUSE_CODE**|
 | -- | -- |